A Real Work of Art

-A Real Work of Art is a piece of art by Mark Wallinger and a racehorse than ran a single race on 26 September 1994.
+A Real Work of Art is a piece of art by Mark Wallinger and a racehorse that ran a single race on 26 September 1994.

 History and reception

 Wallinger had always been a racing aficionado, and at first didn't want to mix this hobby with his art.
 However, he felt that the racing world was an "exaggerated microcosm of British society", with a lot of attention to class, blood lines, and "good marriages".
 Therefore, he decided to bring this theme into his art.
 Then, in 1993, he decided to buy a racehorse.
 Twelve people came together to finance the purchase.
 Later, Wallinger also sold objects related to the horse, such as vet bills, racesheets, hoofprints, and a series of fifty small statuettes of a jockey wearing Wallinger's colours (emerald green, white and violet, the same as the Suffragette's movement colours) on a chestnut horse.

 The horse chosen was a chestnut filly born on 6 March 1992 in Ireland.
 It was bought and trained by Sir Mark Prescott, with whom Wallinger communicated about the project.
 Prescott said that the horse needed to be trained before racing.

 Wallinger intended the horse to run for seasons, for her runs to be televised, and to draw a lot of attention.
 However, she ran a single race against 12 other horses, was injured, came out last, and never ran again.

 The piece has been described as a "flesh and bone readymade".
-In a 2001 interview, Wallinger said that he felt the interpretation of Duchamp's readymade had been lazily interpreted, and that objects needed not be put into a museum to be considered pieces of art.
+In a 2001 interview, Wallinger said that he felt Duchamp's readymades had been lazily interpreted, and that objects needed not be put into a museum to be considered pieces of art.
 So he decided to push the concept, and nominated "not only an object, but a living object that would exist as an artwork without ever going near a gallery", because he felt the art gallery was not the only institution with the power to decide what is art.

 The statuettes, which are part of the project, have been in expositions in the National Museum of Art of Romania, the Macedonian Museum of Modern Art, the Museo De Artes Visuales Alejandro Otero inside the La Rinconada Hippodrome in Venezuela, amongst other places.

 Thompson writes that the work of art is an effort to "rescue reality ... from the snappy jaws of representation".
 Allen writes that the piece is "conceptual".

 The horse was later bought by a German collector.